 Our vision for education focuses on the well-being of students as whole human beings.
-Human-Centred Education builds a bridge between the ever-changing principles and policies of state education and the myriad forms of alternative education.
-National education policy tends to ignore deeper educational processes, such as the cultivation of qualities that are central to living meaningfully and well, because they focus on high-stakes testing of academic performance.
+Human-Centred Education (HCE) builds a bridge between the ever-changing principles and policies of state education and the myriad forms of alternative education.
+National education policy tends to ignore deeper educational processes, such as the cultivation of qualities that are central to living meaningfully and well, because they tend to focus on high-stakes testing of academic performance.

-HCE provides an effective antidote to an obsession with testing; it offers a holistic and well-being-oriented approach, without sacrificing educational standards or schools’ interests in academic excellence.
+Human-Centred Education (HCE) provides an effective antidote to an obsession with testing; it offers a holistic and well-being-oriented approach, without sacrificing educational standards or schools’ interests in academic excellence.

 Human-Centred Education radically rethinks the aims of education, the nature and processes of learning, and the relationships in school communities.

-The vision of Human-Centred Education (HCE) arose from three decades of work at the GHFP.
-In answering questions such as “What are the aims of education?”, “How should we understand learning?”, “What constitutes well-being?” and “What counts as a good learning community?”, we arrived at the concept of Human-Centred Education (HCE).
+The vision of Human-Centred Education (HCE) arose from the GHFP’s three decades of work with schools in different parts of the world.
+In answering questions such as “What are the aims of education?”, “How should we understand learning?”, “What constitutes well-being?” and “What does a good learning community entail?”, we arrived at the concept of Human-Centred Education (HCE).

-As our recent pilot case study suggests, when a school commits to a human-centred approach to teaching and learning, students are empowered to unfold their holistic potential, flourishing both academically and in their wider lives.
+As our recent pilot case study suggests, when a school commits to a human-centred approach to teaching and learning, students are empowered to unfold their holistic potential, and are flourishing both academically and in their wider lives.